claucece/useful-crypto-resources/quantum_physics/articles.md

 Nima Arkani-Hamed, Andrew G. Cohen and Howard Georgi.
 * [The Hierarchy Problem and New Dimensions at a Millimeter](https://arxiv.org/pdf/hep-ph/9803315v1.pdf) by Nima Arkani–Hamed, Savas Dimopoulos and Gia Dvali.
+* [Quantum Theory: concepts and methods] by Asher Peres.